21 Jul ‘20

 In: Branding & Visual Design, / By: Ripe Media

-There are two things to remember when you start to tackle website branding.
+There are two things to remember when you start to tackle website branding and design.
 One is that branding is a process.
 The other is that there is no such thing as a second first impression.

 Branding is everything that your business does that identifies you and your products and differentiates you and your products from everyone else.